Upamecano pens Leipzig extension to end Arsenal transfer rumours | Goal.com

 That may still be the case, but Leipzig have moved to ensure that Upamecano will not easily be prised from their clutches.

-A talented French centre-half is now tied to them for another three years, with the intention being for the Bundesliga outfit to be the ones to benefit from impressive development.
+A talented French centre-half is now tied to them for another three years, with the intention being for the Bundesliga outfit to be the ones to benefit from his development.

 Dayot #Upamecano has extended his contract with #RBLeipzig until 2023! 😄😄😄— RB Leipzig English (@RBLeipzig_EN) July 31, 2020